michaeldodman/speciality-insurance-pricing-algorithm/README.md

 ## Description

-This Python script defines a Drone and DetachableCamera class, which models the exposure rating and insurance premium pricing using the attributes of the drones and cameras detailed in ```Initial File - hx Interview Model.xlsm```.
+This Python script defines a Drone and DetachableCamera class, which models the exposure rating and insurance premium pricing using the attributes of the drones and cameras detailed in ```Initial Model.xlsm```.

 The Python file ```pricing_model_improved.py``` is a modified version of the orignally submitted ```pricing_model.py``` with changes to improve error handling and efficiency.
 ## Dependencies